ofajs/ofa-v4-docs/docs/en/api/instance/parents.md

 # parents

-Using the `parents` attribute, you can easily get all parent element instances of the current element, which will be returned as an array.
+Using the `parents` property, you can easily get all parent element instances of the current element, which will be returned as an array.

 <html-viewer>